 - How does meeting this request impact housing commitments to other students?

 Please send any documentation for housing disability-related requests to DSS (NOT to Housing).
-Documentation may be uploaded with the DSS application or uploaded afterward.
+Documentation may be uploaded via the link provided after completing the DSS application.
 If sent directly from a treating professional it may be emailed or faxed.
 Documentation should be signed, dated and on professional letterhead.

 Disability Support Services